nandabritto/Where_is_Billy/README.md

 Project Goals

    + Provide a fun and interactive application;
-   + Test general peoplo knowledge about landmarks and places around the world;
+   + Test general people knowledge about landmarks and places around the world;
-   + Allow user to los scores and compare with previews attempts.
+   + Allow user to log scores and compare with previews attempts.

 ### 2. Scope